-The generator engine works well with 10% or less ethanol blend gasoline.
+The generator engine works well with 10% or less ethanol blended gasoline.
 When using ethanol-gasoline blends there are some issues worth noting:

-- Ethanol-gasoline blends can absorb more water than gasoline alone. - These blends can eventually separate, leaving water or a watery goo in the tank, fuel valve and carburetor.
-The compromised gasoline can be drawn into the carburetor and cause damage to the engine and/or potential hazards. - If a fuel stabilizer is used, confirm that it is formulated to work with ethanol-gasoline blends. - Any damages or hazards caused by using improper gasoline, improperly stored gasoline, and/or improperly formulated stabilizers, are not covered by manufacturer's warranty.
+- Ethanol-gasoline blends can absorb more water than gasoline alone. - These ethanol blends can eventually separate, leaving water or a watery goo in the tank, fuel valve and carburetor.
+The compromised gasoline can be drawn into the carburetor and cause damage to the engine and/or create potential hazards. - If a fuel stabilizer is used, confirm that it is formulated to work with ethanol-gasoline blends. - Any damages or hazards caused by using ethanol blended gasoline higher than 10% by volume, improperly stored gasoline, and/or improperly formulated stabilizers, are not covered by manufacturer's warranty.